powercord-community/guidelines/README.md

 ### We will never directly push to your plugin's repo

 Even if we have full access by being administrators of the organization, we'll never push to a plugin's repo unless we're invited to do so.
 We'll always prefer forking and making a PR.
-It's your plugin, and we don't have to push
+It's your plugin, and we don't have to push.